DOCTRINE: WHAT WE BELIEVE

 THE KINGDOM OF GOD

 Those who have been saved by the grace of God, through union with Christ by faith and regeneration by the Holy Spirit, enter the kingdom of God and delight in the blessings of the new covenant: the forgiveness of sins, the inward transformation that awakens a desire to glorify, trust, and obey God, and the prospect of the glory yet to be revealed.
 Good works constitute indispensable evidence of saving grace.
-Living as salt in a world that is decaying and light in a world that is dark, believers should neither withdraw into seclusion from the world, nor become indistinguishable from it: rather, they are to do good for the city, for all the glory and honor of the nations is to be offered up to the living God.
-Recognizing whose created order this is, and because every citizen of God’s kingdom is to love his neighbor as himself, doing good to all, especially to those who belong to the household of God.
+Living as salt in a world that is decaying and as light in a world that is dark, believers should neither withdraw into seclusion from the world nor become indistinguishable from it.
+Rather, they are to do good for the city for all the glory and honor of the nations is to be offered up to the living God.
+Every citizen of God’s kingdom is to love his neighbor as himself and do good to all, especially to those who belong to the household of God.
 The kingdom of God, already present but not fully realized, is the exercise of God’s sovereignty in the world toward the eventual redemption of all creation.
-The kingdom of God is an invasive power that plunders Satan’s dark kingdom and regenerates and renovates through repentance and faith the lives of individuals rescued from that kingdom.
+The kingdom of God is an invasive power that plunders Satan’s dark kingdom and regenerates through repentance and faith the lives of all individuals rescued from that kingdom.
 It inevitably establishes a new community of human life together under God.